Paula Scher: Russian constructivism

 She left Atlantic Records to work on her own in 1982.
 Scher developed a typographic solution based on Art Deco and Russian constructivism, which incorporated outmoded typefaces into her work.
-The Russian constructivism had provided Scher inspiration for her typography; she didn't copy the early constructivist style but used its vocabulary of form on her works.
+The Russian constructivism had provided Scher inspiration for her typography; she did not copy the early constructivist style, but used its vocabulary of form on her works.

-Koppel & Scher
+Koppel and Scher

-In 1984 she co-founded Koppel & Scher with editorial designer and fellow Tyler graduate Terry Koppel.
+In 1984 she co-founded Koppel and Scher with editorial designer and fellow Tyler graduate Terry Koppel.
 During the seven years of their partnership, she produced identities, packaging, book jackets, and advertising, including the famous Swatch poster.

 Pentagram

-In 1991, after the studio suffered from the recession and Koppel took the position of Creative Director at Esquire magazine, Scher began consulting and joined Pentagram as a partner in the New York office.
-Since then, she has been a principal at the New York office of the Pentagram design consultancy, where she has developed identity and branding systems, promotional materials, environmental graphics, packaging and publication designs for a broad range of clients that includes, among others, Bloomberg, Microsoft, Bausch + Lomb, Coca-Cola, Shake Shack, The New School, the Museum of Modern Art, the Sundance Institute, the High Line, Jazz at Lincoln Center, the Metropolitan Opera, the New York City Ballet, the New York Philharmonic, the New Jersey Performing Arts Center, the United States Holocaust Memorial Museum, the Philadelphia Museum of Art, and the New York City Department of Parks and Recreation.
+In 1991, after the studio suffered from the recession and Koppel took the position of creative director at Esquire, Scher began consulting and joined Pentagram as a partner in the New York office.
+Since then, she has been a principal at the New York office of the Pentagram design consultancy, where she has developed identity and branding systems, promotional materials, environmental graphics, packaging, and publication designs for a broad range of clients that includes Bloomberg, Microsoft, Bausch + Lomb, Coca-Cola, Shake Shack, The New School, the Museum of Modern Art, the Sundance Institute, the High Line, Jazz at Lincoln Center, the Metropolitan Opera, the New York City Ballet, the New York Philharmonic, the New Jersey Performing Arts Center, the United States Holocaust Memorial Museum, the Philadelphia Museum of Art, and the New York City Department of Parks and Recreation.

 Educator

-In 1992, she became a design educator, teaching at the School of Visual Arts (SVA) in New York.
-She received more than 300 awards from international design associations as well as a series of prizes from the American Institute of Graphic Design (AIGA), The Type Directors Club (NY), New York Art Directors Club and the Package Design Council.
-She is a select member of Alliance Graphique Internationale (AGI) and her work is included in the collections of New York Museum of Modern Art, the Library of Congress in Washington, D.C., the Museum für Gestaltung, Zurich and the Centre Georges Pompidou".
-As an artist she is known for her large-scale paintings of maps, covered with dense hand-painted labeling and information.
-She has taught at the School of Visual Arts in New York for over two decades, along with positions at the Cooper Union, Yale University and the Tyler School of Art.
+In 1992, she became a design educator, teaching at the School of Visual Arts in New York City.
+She has taught there for over two decades, along with positions at the Cooper Union, Yale University and the Tyler School of Art.

+Writing

 Print

 Scher has contributed to numerous issues of Print.
 Her first Print cover was with her friend Steven Heller.
-Together they created a parody issue in 1985, a genealogy chart of graphic design.
+Together, they created a parody issue in 1985, a genealogy chart of graphic design.

-Television
+Books

+Scher has authored several books, including the 2002 Make it Bigger (New York: Princeton Architectural Press.
+ISBN 1-56898-332-8) based on her experience as a designer.

+The Swedish Hall of Femmes project published a book focused on and interviewing Scher in 2011: Hall of Femmes: Paula Scher.

+Film and television

-Scher was profiled in the first season of the Netflix docu-series Abstract: The Art of Design.
+Scher was interviewed for the 2007 Helvetica film, where she discussed her dislike of Helvetica.
+Scher was profiled in the first season of the 2017 Netflix docuseries Abstract: The Art of Design.